Physician Assistant, M.M.S.

 Students cannot transfer into the PA program.
 No advanced placement is allowed for any coursework, degree or experience.

 All prerequisite coursework must be completed by the May prior to matriculation.
-All science prerequisite courses must be those for science majors; if offered, accompanying laboratories are highly recommended.
-Only grades of C or better are acceptable for science and math prerequisite courses; grades of C- or below are not accepted and grades of B or better are preferred.
-Prerequisite course work should be completed within seven years of application.
-Community college or online courses (except medical terminology) are not considered competitive substitutes.
+All science prerequisite courses must be those for science majors.
+If offered, accompanying laboratories are highly recommended.
+Only grades of C or better are acceptable for prerequisite courses; grades of C- or below are NOT accepted and grades of B or better are preferred.
+Prerequisite coursework should be completed within seven years of application.
+Coursework at a four-year college or university is recommended.
+Typically, community college and online courses are accepted but not considered competitive (except medical terminology).

 Patient Care Experience

-Applicants to the PA program must have acquired a minimum of 500 hours of direct patient care experience by the time the CASPA application is submitted.
+Applicants must have acquired the minimum hours of health care experience in order to advance for application review.
+PA program applicants must have acquired a minimum of 500 hours of patient care experience by the time they submit the CASPA application.
 Hours earned after this, regardless of when the file is reviewed by the PA admissions committee, are not considered.
-This experience varies and can be acquired on a full-or part-time basis.
-Direct patient care experience requiring certification and providing monetary compensation is most competitive.
-This could include work as a CNA, EMT, scribe or patient care technician, for example.
-The average applicant has at least 2,000 hours.
+This experience varies and can be acquired on a full- or part-time basis.
+The program critically assesses the complexity of the position held and ranks applicants accordingly.
+Direct paid patient care experience requiring specialized training and/or certification is most competitive.
+Emergent or inpatient experience is typically ranked more highly than outpatient work or long-term care work, although successful candidates may have experience in any category.
+For example, a background as an RN or physical therapist would be ranked more highly than a scribe.
+Examples of typical work experience include CNA, EMT, scribe, medical assistant, or patient care technician, but vary widely.
+The average successful applicant has over 2,000 hours of healthcare experience.

-Unless students are already closely working with a PA, shadowing a PA is important and can enhance your application but is not considered health care experience.
+Unless you are already closely working with a PA, shadowing a PA is important but is not considered health care experience.
 Only 100 student clinical hours (obtained while fulfilling the required components of an educational program or course) can count toward the 500 hours of health care experience needed.
-Volunteer hours are not considered competitive health care experience and often cannot be counted towards the 500-hour minimum.
-If volunteer hours are accepted, only a maximum of 250 hours may count.
+Volunteer hours are not considered competitive and often cannot be counted towards the 500-hour minimum.
+If volunteer hours are accepted, a maximum of 250 hours may count.

 Background Check